miladkmla5508/miladkmla5508/README.md

 - 🕵️‍♂️ I work with time-series data, including **EEG signals ⚡ to analyze investors’ Brain 🧠 Functionality in Decision-Making, Traffic Data 🚦 to assess Transportation and Logistics 🚍Capacity, Limit Order Books 📈, and Multi-Layer On-Chain metrics ⛓️ to track Whale 🐋 Wallet activity** in cryptocurrency 🤑 market.

-- 💡 I’m deeply passionate about **Computer Vision field 🖼️ in Candlestick Pattern Recognition 📈** for Algorithmic Vision Trading in supporting investment decisions. 💹
+- 💡 I’m deeply passionate about **Computer Vision field 🖼️ in Candlestick Pattern Recognition 📈** for Algorithmic Vision Trading in supporting investment decisions 💱.

 - 📚 Tracing back to my undergraduate experiences in optimization 🧮, I have also explored solutions for **Multi-Period, Multi-Objective, Robust, and Stochastic Portfolio Optimization 💹⚖️📊**.